-Jaime Pinto, BComm, CA - Company Secretary (appointed 2 November 2011)
+Jaime Pinto, BComm, CA - Company Secretary

 Mr Pinto is a Chartered Accountant with over 20 years experience in both professional practice and in senior commercial roles across a broad range of industries.
-Jaime is currently Company Secretary and CFO of a number of unlisted investment and industrial companies.
+Jaime is currently Company Secretary of Clover Corporation Limited (ASX: CLV) and Quickstep Holdings Limited (ASX:QHL), and is Company Secretary and CFO of a number of unlisted investment and industrial companies.